 However, family life is highly valued in Finland, although the concept of family is becoming increasingly elastic.
 National holidays are often spent and celebrated within the family.

-It is possible to stay at home and take care of your child until they are three years of age without fear of losing your job.
+Furthermore, it is possible to stay at home and take care of your child until they are three years of age without fear of losing your job.
 Once your child has entered school, you can adjust your working hours to facilitate child care.

 For each month of full-time working Finns earn at least two days of annual leave.
 The most common time for summer holidays starts at the end of June when Finns celebrate the Midsummer holidays.
 You shouldn’t plan any business meetings to take place in the holiday period lasting from mid-June till mid-August.

 It is common for Finns to also take a week of holidays in the wintertime, either around Christmas or in early spring when children have their winter holidays.
 That way people can once again have a work life balance in Finland, as they enjoy some rest with their families before going back to work.

 There are several official holidays in Finland.
 Some of them are Christian, some not.
 Annual official holidays in Finland are the following and all Sundays.